From Optimization to Prediction: Transformer-Based Path-Flow Estimation to the Traffic Assignment Problem

 This scenario introduces heterogeneity in demand patterns and traffic dynamics, thereby testing the model’s ability to account for varying impacts of different vehicle types on network flows.

-\subsection{Scenario 4: When the network scale increases (large-scale network).}
+\subsection{Scenario 5: When the network scale increases (large-scale network).}

-Finally, we test the model on a larger-scale urban network to examine its scalability and robustness in more complex settings.
+Finally, we test the model on two larger-scale urban networks to examine its scalability and robustness in more complex settings.
 Compared to the synthetic and medium-sized urban networks, this scenario involves a greater number of OD pairs, links, and potential sources of congestion.
 It allows us to assess the model’s efficiency and effectiveness when applied to realistic, large-scale transportation systems.